shonfeder/um-abt/README.md

 2. It implements variable binding via (what we might call) *binding by reference*; i.e., variable binding is implemented by way of "immutable" reference cells.
-I believe the advantages of this approach to include:
+I suspect the advantages of this approach to include:

    - a trivial algorithm for computing ɑ-equivalence
    - neutralization of the usual problem of renaming bound variables